liamwalsh1980/Milestone-Project-4/README.md

 ### Add Products

-Clicking the 'Product Management' option will be take users to the ‘Add a Product’ page to give them the option to add a new product by adding/selecting the following: -
+Clicking the 'Product Management' option will take users to the ‘Add a Product’ page to give them the option to add a new product by adding/selecting the following: -

 Category from a dropdown list (mandatory)
 Name (mandatory)